jamesdbrock/monadic-parsers-at-input-boundary/README.md

 Ok that's enough theory.
 We’ll stop at the Doctor Seuss level of parsing theory.
-We don’t actually need to know any theory to use monadic parsers, but now you know that the theory exists and that the theory been pretty well-established since the 1990s.
+We don’t actually need to know any theory to use monadic parsers, but now you know that the theory exists and that the theory has been pretty well-established since the 1990s.

 ### (slide) 2:00